department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/Environment-Access-Request-Template.md

   > ssh-rsa
   >  AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+AAAByyyz/1234+ username@mail.com

 - [Grant AWS Console access?
 YES / NO]
+  If YES please provide the name of your Contracting Officer's Representative (COR)
   > Our infrastructure is hosted in and makes use of services in AWS GovCloud.
 This account is shared amongst many different
   > teams; changes made to resources in this account will affect many services.
 You will need access to AWS for troubleshooting,
   > log file review and to apply changes to the running instances and services.